-The number of motorcycles exported from January to June 2014 was recorded at 4,661,792 units, a decrease of 6.24 percent compared with the same period of the previous year.
+The Customs and Excise department of the Chinese government have just released the half year motorcycle export figures for 2014.The number of motorcycles exported from January to June 2014 was recorded at 4,661,792 units, a decrease of 6.24 percent compared with the same period of the previous year.
 The total value of the motorcycles exported for January to June 2014 was $2,504,508,389, a decrease of 4.54 percent compared with the same period last year.

 January – June 2014 Motorcycle Export Figures by CCs

 | || || ||Change from previous year(%)|

 |50cc & under||504,619||275,024,331||-27.16||-22.43|